applidget/event-cms-documentation/README.md

 ### Admin

 An admin can :
-* do everything a moderator can do for every sessions of the event
+* Do everything a moderator can do for every session of the event
 * Manage users :
   * Add admins
   * Add moderators